Join your fellow delegates for a day of panels and keynotes at the Rotman School of Management, followed by a conference dinner in the evening.

-Panel – Superclusters in Canada and International Lessons Learned
+Panel – Superclusters in Canada and European Lessons Learned

 The bold, $950 million investment by the Canadian government for five superclusters, each made up of related clusters that cut across jurisdictional boundaries, are expected to generate significant economic returns over the next decade.
 Ensuring that each supercluster achieves its goals and can also be sustained past the initial five-year funding are two of the main challenges the superclusters face.
-Canadian representatives from each supercluster along with supercluster experts from Austria and Germany will discuss the future of the Canadian cluster landscape and international lessons learned.
+Canadian representatives from each supercluster along with supercluster experts from Austria, Germany and the European Commission will discuss the future of the Canadian cluster landscape and European lessons learned.